ruitexu/ruite-py/README.md

-# ruite_leetcode.github.io & few works done in python
+# some leetcode practices & few projects done in python at work